 If you’re out on a hunt for the best sander for furniture, you’re probably more confused than ever.
 With so many available types and models, it can be tough to pick the perfect one.

-As you will see, there isn’t a one type fits all sander.
+As you will see, there isn’t a one type fits all sander when choosing the best tool for furniture refinishing.
 However, you could argue that the Worx multi sander could be the case.
-So usually, you either have to compromise, especially if your budget is limited or choose two types of sanders to be able to do the job.
+So usually, you either have to compromise, especially if your budget is limited, or choose two types of sanders to be able to do the job.

 Best Sander For Furniture in 2020

-Let’s have a closer look at the best sanders for sanding furniture available on the market.
-Have a look at the reviews below and FAQs at the bottom of this page.
+Let’s have a closer look at the best sanders for furniture available on the market.
+Have a look at the reviews below and FAQ at the bottom of this page.
 And let me know if you have any more questions in the comment box below.

 When using coarser paper, it can be a little harder to control, though.
 The anti-slip top and body grip make using it a bit more comfortable, though.

 You’re able to hold it from the top, which, I think, is the most optimal, as well as wrap your hand around the body.
 Keep in mind that the position of the cord can make it a bit awkward.